theoperatore/triangulate/README.md

 Once the app loads, if you have not been tracking a hawk, the app will prompt you for a hawk ID.

 After entering any ID, the next thing to do is use the GPS to find yourself.
-On the bottom of the screen are the buttons that make up the main menu.
-From left to right: find, save, new.
+On the bottom of the screen are the buttons that make up the Functions Menu: find and save (left to right respectively).

 **Find**: Denoted by the spyglass&mdash;this button will use your device's GPS to locate and show your current postion on the map.